Insurance Billing and Fee Schedule

 How is a neuropsychological assessment different from a standard psychological assessment?

 Neuropsychology is a specialty of psychology that focuses on determining the relationships between characteristics of the brain and behaviors that are associated with those characteristics.
 The goal of the neuropsychological assessment is to determine a child's neurocognitive (brain and behavioral) strengths and weaknesses.
 When consistent and impacting weaknesses are present in a child's profile, diagnostic considerations are made.
 There are a range of professionals including your physician, a clinical psychologist, neurologist, educational diagnostician, or therapists that can diagnose a problem, but then what?
 I often find that this is where other assessments end.
 My professional goal is to be able to tell parents and school staff not only what diagnosis is most appropriate, but also to provide recommendations that are tailored to a single child's strengths and weaknesses in order to guide intervention planning, parent training, and educational planning.
 This means providing a long list of recommendations for home, school, and the child themselves with the goal of improving quality of life and facilitating access to interventions.
 In my reports, this means guidance for developing Section 504 plans and IEPs, behavioral strategies for home, resources for parent training and education, books and materials appropriate for the child, and teacher handouts for possible strategies in class.
-The integrated mental health and developmental clinic components, shared with Pediatric Associates of Dallas, means consistent consultation with your doctor regarding development, behavior, educational planning, and medication management when they are on staff at PAD.

 What does a neuropsychological assessment cover?